List of Jujutsu Kaisen chapters

-The chapters are collected and published by Shueisha into individual tankōbon volumes.
-The first volume was published on July 4, 2018.
-Twenty-two volumes have been released as of March 3, 2023.
+The chapters were collected and published by Shueisha in 30 tankōbon volumes, released from July 4, 2018, to December 25, 2024.
 A nine-page one-shot chapter, following the daily lives of Yuta and the other first-year students, was included in a "Jujutsu Kaisen #0.5 Tokyo Prefectural Jujutsu High School" booklet, released in December 2021, to promote the film adaptation of Jujutsu Kaisen 0.
 During the month, Shueisha also released an alternative cover featuring Yuta and Yuji to connect it with the first volume of Jujutsu Kaisen.

 Shueisha began to simulpublish the series in English on the app and website Manga Plus in January 2019.
 Viz Media published the first three chapters for its "Jump Start" initiative.
 In March 2019, Viz Media announced the print release of the series in North America.
 The first volume was published on December 3, 2019.
-As of December 20, 2022, eighteen volumes have been released.
+As of November 4, 2025, 28 volumes have been released.